github/rest-api-description/README.md

 Each OpenAPI document is available in two formats: **bundled** and **dereferenced**.

   - The bundled descriptions are single file artifacts that make usages of OpenAPI **components** for reuse and portability.
-This is the prefered way of interacting with GitHub's OpenAPI description.
+This is the preferred way of interacting with GitHub's OpenAPI description.
   - Certain tools have poor support for references to components within the artifact.
-We highly encourage to look into tooling that supports referenced components, but since that's not always posssible, we also provide a fully dereferenced version of the description as well, without any references.
+We highly encourage to look into tooling that supports referenced components, but since that's not always possible, we also provide a fully dereferenced version of the description as well, without any references.

 ## Vendor Extensions